We create a familiar, calm and secure environment; we hold deep

 Most of the classes run from 3.45 pm until 4.45 pm except on Wednesdays when we have classes running until 6.45 pm.
 Please complete the registration form to sign up or feel free to contact us in the office for more information.

 Registration and contact form

-Every week on Mondays and Wednesdays, AIS PE teacher, Jose Benavente offers a training class.
+Every week on Mondays, AIS PE teacher, Jose Benavente offers a training class.
 Jose is a professional Basketball trainer, so to improve your skills or learn a new sport, sign-up.

 Spanish Beginner and intermediate level with AIS Spanish teacher.

 Lessons are taught by AIS native teachers, using creative and stimulating methods.
 Classes are kept small with a maximum of 12 students, placed by level and teaching ages between 9 and 14 years.

 With José Benavente, Class tutor at AIS and passionate ‘rapster’.
 Enjoy this unique music experience and have fun learning all the techniques to enable you to compose your own rap songs.

 Piano Lessons - Tuesdays, Thursdays

 Professional Concert Pianist and an experienced piano teacher István Székely will be offering private piano lessons.
 The lessons cost is 45 Euros per month for a weekly lesson of 1/2 hour.
 Please contact and pay directly to István Székely on [email protected]Chess/Maths Club, with Rafael Aguilar - Fridays